Dandelion Root for Liver Health: How Taraxasterol & Bitter Compounds Support Hepatic Detoxification

 How long does it take for dandelion root to work?

-Some effects manifest quickly—digestive stimulation from bitter principles occurs within 15-30 minutes of consumption.
-However, meaningful hepatic support and detoxification benefits require consistent daily use for 4-6 weeks minimum.
+Some effects manifest quickly.
+Digestive activation from bitter principles occurs within 15 to 30 minutes of consumption.
+However, meaningful hepatic support and detoxification benefits require consistent daily use for 4 to 6 weeks minimum.
 The liver regenerates slowly, and supporting its detoxification pathways necessitates sustained rather than sporadic supplementation.
 Many users report improved digestion within one week, with more substantial benefits for liver function, skin clarity, and energy levels emerging after several weeks of regular use.

 Can dandelion root help with weight loss?